igorrKurr/redux-replicate/README.md

 Optional function to set the store's initial state, synchronously or asynchronously.

-If using `reducerKeys`, this function is called once per `reducerKey`.
+If using `reducerKeys`, this function is called once per initializable `reducerKey`.

 If not using `reducerKeys`, this function is called only once.